 Kids always like this part the best, but secretly I think adults do, too.

 Let the soil dry a bit in between watering, but also let the condition of the plant inform you if they need water.
 Caring for a plant is a good skill to develop in children and the responsibility makes them feel important.

-And there you have it, an inexpensive activity that results in a lovely terrarium both you and your child will enjoy.
+There you have it – an inexpensive activity that results in a lovely kid-friendly terrarium both you and your child will enjoy.

-Hi there, my name is Carrie Anne and I am a former librarian who now works from home while watching my two year old daughter.
+Guest post by Carrie of Little Big – I am a former librarian who now works from home while watching my two year old daughter.
 I write Little Big, run a vintage Etsy shop and have a small photography business.
 I focus on creative domesticity, incorporating thrift store finds in to the home, cooking and crafting, and having adventures with my family.